mikkkeldp/nn-from-scratch/README.md

 # Building a neural network from scratch

 In this project, I'll be building a simple, single layered neural network that classifies handwritten digits.
-We will ve making use of the MNIST dataset.
+I'll be making use of the MNIST dataset.
 The images have a size of 28x28 (single channel).
 The only package I'll be making use of is numpy.